altomator/Image_Retrieval/README.md

 The yolo.py Python script performs object detection on a 80 classes model (see this [post](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/) for details).

 >python3 yolo.py --dir images --yolo yolo-coco

+#### Color analysis

+Color names can be extracted from the colors palette (RVB) produced by the Google Cloud Vision API (done with the -CC option).
+Colors may also be extracted from images thanks to the RoyGBiv Python package.

+>ls IMG/*.jpg | python3 extract_colors.py

+This script generates a .csv data file and small image palette (one palette for each image).
+It can also detect the background color.

 ### C. Load